 While I had no difficulty per se with the work going to the judges, it should certainly have been noted that I was not a public figure in any sense comparable of Juan Carlos I or, for that matter, Domitila Barrio, and that the work in question did not amount to social critique but was personally targeted.
 In fact, one major difference which seemed to escape Paul altogether was that I was the head of the very institution to which the work was submitted; and where it would be exhibited if accepted.
 This would have created a very difficult situation in terms of how this would have affected my personal and professional standing with the public and with staff.
 It should also have been noted that there were similar implications for my EMC colleague, whose rights and interests should also have been considered.
 At the very least, more thoughtful and respectful handling of the situation was in order.

 After the meeting ended, Board members asked to see the work and I took them to the temporarily closed gallery area where several Staff members were working in preparation for the judging.
 Several Board members had already left at that time but those who remained seemed to find the work immensely amusing.
 Offended and frankly shocked at the hilarity, which took place in front of me and in the presence of several NGJ staff members, I took one Board member aside and asked how he would have felt if it was his wife who was thus depicted.
 He immediately took responsibility and apologized.
 He subsequently also sent a letter of apology, which was copied to the entire Board.
-Two other female Board members later also apologized.
+Two other female Board members, one of whom was not present for the incident, later also apologized in person to me.
 No other apologies were received.

 One member of staff, a security guard, who may not have previously realized the subject or nature of the work, subsequently used his smart phone to take pictures of it, and it was clear that he was sharing them, and he too appeared to be quite amused.
 This incident, too, happened in front of me and further added to my mounting sense of humiliation.
 The work was subsequently presented to the judges but it was not selected for the exhibition (it was in fact a very weak, poorly made piece).
 The other submitted work by Irons, which involved more general social satire, was however selected and, as was done in 2014, exhibited in the biennial.
 There were no protest performances or T-shirt sales by Irons this time around, but he obviously still has an ample supply of the 2014 T-shirts, which I have seen him wear at various art functions in Kingston, and I am aware that he recently presented one as a gift to an artist who was visiting from elsewhere in the Caribbean, so the campaign continues.